 “Determination and a will to save Kenya’s wild species has pushed my team and I to deliver in even the most challenging situations,” says Dr Limo.
-“Out of determination and a love for these animals, we do it.
-It requires a lot of caution and courage, but at the end of it all you feel greatly satisfied that you have helped to save one of these massive animals whose kind are dwindling,” he explains.
+“We do it out of determination and a love for these animals.
+It requires a lot of caution and courage, but at the end of it all, you feel greatly satisfied that you have helped to save one of these massive animals whose kind are dwindling,” he explains.

 The fruits of their labour

 Wiva’s mum, Wendi, is one of 190 orphaned elephants that The DSWT has successfully hand-reared thanks to the pioneering efforts of their founder, Dr Dame Daphne Sheldrick DBE, who discovered the milk formula baby elephants need and who established the core principles that the keepers follow.
-This knowledge has also been shared with other orphanages and sanctuaries to help orphaned infant elephants elsewhere, and The DSWT’s passion for the species is regularly shared with local communities through community outreach projects, which include creating beehive fences to reduce human-wildlife conflict.
+This knowledge has also been shared with other orphanages and sanctuaries to help orphaned infant elephants elsewhere.
+The DSWT’s passion for the species is regularly shared with local communities through community outreach projects, including creating beehive fences to reduce human-wildlife conflict.